 QUALIFICATION AND BACKGROUND

 I am a Certified Transactional Analyst, UKCP Registered, MSc qualified Psychotherapist.
 I attended UKCP accredited training in Humanistic and Integrative Psychotherapy.
-I am a Member of the UK and European Association of Transactional Analysis (UKATA and EATA).
+I am a Member of both the UK and European Associations of Transactional Analysis (UKATA and EATA).
 Additionally, I offer Clinical Supervision for Counsellors.

 HOW I WORK.

 |Integrity, trustworthiness, a willingness to be honest and real with my clients are my main qualities.
 I value genuineness and respect, these values shape my style as a therapist, I believe that everyone as the right to expect open dialogue that encourages recognition of different thoughts, feelings and behaviours.

 My focus is on the emotional health of each of my clients and their sense of well being within the session.
-With this I provide an impartial, non-judgmental and supportive environment in which I encourage individuals to grow through attaining greater individual independence, intimacy and spontaneity.
+With this I provide an impartial, non-judgmental and supportive environment to encourage individuals to grow through attaining greater individual awareness, intimacy and spontaneity.
 I offer an initial consultation/assessment for us to talk about what you are bringing to therapy and to decide if we want to arrange more appointments.